-In some countries only one party is allowed to control and run the government.
+In some countries only one party is allowed to control and run the government, e.g China.
 These are called one-party systems.
 This cannot be a good option because this is not a democratic option.
 Any democratic system must allow at least two parties to compete in elections and provide a fair chance for the competing parties to come to power.

 In some countries, power usually changes between two main parties.
 Such a party system is called two-party system.
 The United States of America and the United Kingdom are examples of two-party system.

-The multi-party system often appears very messy and leads to political instability.
-At the same time, this system allows a variety of interests and opinions to enjoy political representation.
+The multi-party system is apparently very messy and it often leads to political instability.
+But we should acknowledge the fact that it allows various interests and opinions to enjoy political representation.

 In India the common perception is, political parties are facing a crisis because they are very unpopular and the citizens are indifferent to political parties.

 The available evidence shows that this belief is only partly true for India.
 The evidence, based on a series of large sample surveys conducted over several decades, shows that:

 - Political parties do not enjoy much trust among the people in South Asia.
 The proportion of those who say their trust in political parties is ‘not much’ or ‘not at all’ is more than those who have ‘some’ or ‘great’ trust.